 Just like any other facial plastic surgery, recovery from a facelift takes time and effort; it’s not a bad idea to have the elements on your side through the process.
 The calm temperatures of spring are warm enough that you won’t need to bundle up all the time, but still cool enough for you to wear a scarf if you choose to cover up during your healing.
 Wearing a hat and a light scarf is all you need to recover incognito, and it won’t seem out of place for the weather.

 The one downside of getting a facelift in the spring is the limited number of holidays during the season that would allow you to extend your time off from work.
 If your vacation time is limited, getting a facelift might make it harder to take 1 or 2 weeks for recovery.
 Unlike the winter or summer, when vacations are common and expected, not many people traditionally take vacations during the spring.

 We just might be taking our masks off this summer

 This spring is especially important.
 With the coronavirus pandemic hopefully coming to an end, it is likely that more outdoor events will become commonplace during the spring and summer.
 Thanks to the steadily increasing rate of vaccinations, we may be nearing a time when mask-wearing is no longer necessary.
 You may be able to take your mask off, and when you do, you will look refreshed and rejuvenated.

 Getting a facelift at any time of the year has its pros and cons, but according to Dr. Konstantin, this spring is the best time to have yours done.
-To schedule your consultation, contact his Manhattan practice today.
+If you’re looking for a facial plastic surgeon in NYC, contact his Manhattan practice today.
 We can’t wait to see what spring will bring you!